How to Automatically Update WordPress Plugins

-Although you can have a WordPress website without a single plugin on the list, the chances are that you will have to install at least a few them.
+Although you can make a blog without a single plugin on the list, the chances are that you will have to install at least a few them.
 No matter how great of an expert are you, some features would just take too much of your precious time to develop from scratch.
 Since there are tens of thousands of plugins out there, sooner or later you will realize that you need some of them on the blog.

 Even though plugins are just WordPress extensions and they can’t work outside the CMS, plugins act like software on its own.
 Each plugin is coded differently, has unique features, and needs regular updates.

 Developers should update WordPress plugins on a regular basis.
 Well, at least if they care about their product.
-Some updates will bring you new features, other will fix bugs and compatibility issues, while the most important thing is to patch known security holes.
+Some updates will bring you new features, others will fix bugs and compatibility issues, while the most important thing is to patch known security holes.
 You wouldn’t like to have a plugin that allows intruders access to your site, wouldn’t you?

 As time passes by, you might end up having dozens of plugins on your site, and you will have to update WordPress plugins on a regular basis.
 Some will have new updates a few times per month, and updating them manually may drive you crazy.
 If you have a short fuse, you might want to update WordPress plugins automatically.